 Do you incorporate video in your marketing strategy?
-If you don’t it’s time to start now!
-Video is becoming one of the most popular forms of marketing, and people not only prefer this method of communication, but they also retain more information through videos.
-In fact, here at Twenty Over Ten we conducted an industry-wide survey of 215 financial advisors, and found that those advisors who get 6-10 or 11+ clients per year are likely to incorporate video into their marketing strategy.
+If you don’t, it’s time to start now!
+Video has become one of the most popular forms of marketing, and people not only prefer this method of communication, but they also retain more information through videos.
+In fact, about 92 percent of marketers agreed that video was an important part of their strategy in Wyzowl’s State of Video Marketing 2022 survey:

-We get a lot of questions from advisors about how they should go about adding videos to their advisor website, so if you want answers, check it out below!
-We will outline the do’s and don’ts of embedding video on your advisor website.
+We get a lot of questions from advisors about how they should go about adding videos to their advisor website, so if you want answers, check them out below!
+We will highlight 3 tips for embedding video on your advisor site.

 With self-hosted videos, the source code can easily be copied compared to embedded videos.
 Due to this, your content may be reproduced without your permission.
 You definitely don’t want someone else taking credit for your work, so self-hosting is a no-go.

 If you use a video host such as Youtube or Vimeo, it automatically converts the video to a user-friendly format.
-The video URL can be accessed from any device on any browser, making it compatible.
-However, when you self-host videos, you have to convert them yourself.
-This takes a lot of time and effort, and even if you do convert yourself, the quality may be reduced.
+The video URL can be accessed from any device on any browser.
+However, when you self-host videos, you have to convert them yourself, which can take a lot of time and effort with a chance of reduced quality.

 Loss of visibility

 Perhaps one of the biggest downsides of self-hosting videos is reduced visibility.
 If your video is on Youtube or Vimeo, millions of people have access to it at any time.
-But, if you self-host, you are losing a large portion of your audience.
+With over 2 billion users on YouTube alone, you wouldn’t want to miss this potential audience.
 Your video may only be seen by people who look at your site and actively follow you on social media platforms.

-Below, you can see how we embed videos from Youtube to our site:
+Below, you can see how we embed a video from Youtube on our site:

 It’s one thing to post your videos to your site, but it’s another thing to actually get people to see them.
 In order to make sure that your videos are being watched, good SEO is key.
-So how can you optimize your videos to guarantee high ranking?
+So how can you optimize your videos to target a higher ranking?

-Your video title is really important because it is the first thing that viewers see.
+Your video title is the first thing that viewers see, making it one of the most important elements.
 You want to make sure it is compelling and attention-grabbing!
-A great SEO tip is keeping your title short (about 40-60 characters) and use keywords that you want Google to pick up on for SEO ranking.
-If you need help finding the right keywords, Google Trends is a life savor.
-Google trends let you see what people have been searching for and interest by subregion among many other things.
+A great SEO tip is keeping your title short (about 40-60 characters) while using keywords that Google will pick up for SEO ranking.
+If you need help finding the most optimized keywords, try Google Trend.
+Google Trends lets you see what people are interested in by subregion.

 The description section of your video is a great place to give a brief overview of what your video is about.
 However, you want to make sure that your description is short – YouTube only shows the first 100 characters of the description before users have to click “show more,” and chances are, not many people will do that.
 Therefore, it is integral that the first 100 words are concise and filled with keywords.